 - 2,500% increase in orders

 - 32.3 million views on the branded hashtag

-Skincare brand Eos is investing more into TikTok and its creators.
+Skincare brand Eos is investing more in TikTok and its creators.
 In 2021, the brand spent 15% of its entire marketing budget on TikTok, working on sponsored campaigns with creators, running boosted ads, and more — and it all paid off.

 In addition, the brand is leaning into the app’s smaller communities and niche influencers — particularly the side of the app coined “ArtTok.”
 Its campaign around the Eos Flavor Lab lip balm enlisted 11 artists from TikTok to create art pieces out of the Eos lip balms, with each post boosted by ad spend and linked out to purchase at Target.com.
 Since launching, the artists have created videos that have each gained millions of engagements, and the hashtag #eosflavorlab currently has over 32.3 million views.

 - The winning strategy: Turning Customers into Affiliates

 - Mountain Rose Herbs turn customers, professional herbal educators, and real brand fans into affiliates, rewarding them with a 10% commission for each sale they drive.

 - 95K+ clicks